VPT Scenario Entry Tool (S.E.T. or ScenGen)

 Changing Map Diagram:

 You can substitute alternate maps.
 The map is merely an image file.
 For example, you may download map images of various world regions from the with (with appropriate permissions) or other sources.
-Or you can draw maps in Powerpoint and export as an image.
+Or you can draw maps in PowerPoint and export as an image.

 Example: